Updated: Aug 23

 There are a variety of methods involving ice, heat, and water that many people use religiously to treat their bodies after their runs.
 But what happens when you don't have time or access to these modalities and you're facing 8 to 10 hours of commuting and sitting at work?
 It's unlikely your boss is going to sign off on that hot tub request you made.
 Or worse, what do you do after a morning run followed by a transcontinental airline flight to ensure you don't feel like your legs are unfolding like an accordion when you arrive at your destination?

-Enter the eighth standard for our runners and a secret weapon in the recovery game:
+Enter the ninth standard for our runners and a secret weapon in the recovery game: